KaioOlivC/MegaCURL/README.md

 > mariadb -u USERNAME -pPASSWORD -e

 Replace *mariadb*, USERNAME and PASSWORD accordingly.
-And yes, the spacing is right, *-u USERNAME* has a space in the middle, *-pPASSWORD* is all mushed together, and neither use quotes.
-The final *-e* will be useful later so we make use of it in *.sh* files.
+And yes, the spacing is right, "*-u USERNAME*" has a space in the middle, "*-pPASSWORD*" is all mushed together, and neither use quotes.
+The final "*-e*" will be useful later so we make use of it in *.sh* files.

 P.S. **MAKE SURE TO GIT IGNORE THESE, AS IT HAS YOUR PASSWORD!!**